bpmconcept/ping-this/README.md

 Name                            | Description
 :------------------------------ | :---------------------------------------------------------------------------------------
-LdapSearchPing                  | Executes a query on a LDAP server and checks the response
+LdapSearchPing                  | Executes a query on a LDAP server and checks the response MilterPing                      | Simulates an SMTP conversation with a Milter server and validates its actions WhoisDomainExpirationPing       | Queries WHOIS to ensure a domain expiration date stays beyond a threshold

 ### Built-in Alarms